Guide Baldur's Gate 3 Class Tier List and Guide

 - Thief of Five Fates: Once per long rest, you can cast Bane using a Warlock spell slot.

 Some of these have no direct combat utility, namely, Beguiling Influence, Beast Speech, and Mask of Many Faces, so we will set them to one side.
 Agonizing Blast is a standout option, especially for ranged builds.
 Pass on Armor of Shadows, it is +2 AC early, but you can eventually find magical armor that is equivalent, and it is useless if you have medium armor proficiency as a racial bonus.
-Devil’s Sight is an awesome invocation in combination with the Darkness spell, but it seems that Larian hasn’t included a distinction between magical and non-magical darkness in the game yet, so if you have darkvision from your race Devil’s Sight is redundant (I haven’t tested this on patch 4 yet, so it may be fixed).
+Devil’s Sight is an awesome invocation in combination with the Darkness spell, but it seems that Larian hasn’t included a distinction between magical and non-magical darkness in the game yet, so if you have darkvision from your race Devil’s Sight is redundant (I haven’t tested this since Patch 3 yet, so it may be fixed).
 Fiendish Vigor is +7 temporary HP at the cost of an action, not bad, but not amazing, since temporary HP does not stack.
 Repelling Blast is also a mediocre boost in most situations, but procs automatically when you take an action that you will be taking a lot anyways, which makes it really good.
 Push effects can be really efficient in BG3 due to Larian’s vertical encounter design.
 Finally, Thief of Five fates is a great spell, but a once per long rest cast is just not enough, pass.
 In summary, Agonizing and Repelling Blast will be your best choices on most builds.
 Fiendish Vigor and Devil’s Sight can be good on certain builds.
 None of the rest are comparable in terms of combat efficiency.

 The third and final feature Warlocks get is their Pact Boon.
 In tabletop 5e there are four official options for Boons to choose from, but in BG3 so far there is only one: the Pact of the Chain.
 This Boon allows you to summon a special familiar at will outside of combat (similar to the Beast Master’s summon).
 There are several options, but this class analysis is already taking up a lot of real estate, so instead of discussing them all I will just recommend the one I think is best, which is the Imp.
 Imps have a resistance to the most common damage types (including non-magical slashing, piercing, and bludgeoning).
 They also have a fly speed, and the chance to do extra poison damage on attacks.
 They are arguably the best summon option in the game so far, it’s between them and the spider for sure.
 Summons are really useful, since they come with their own actions there is no real opportunity cost to them.